janko/janko.io/_drafts/packing-the-web.md

 This should be the authoring experience of dealing with modules, our tools will do the rest.

-Let's see how we can make this work using [Babel][1] and module loaders.
+Let's see how we can make this work using [Babel][1] and module loaders/bundlers.

 [0]: http://www.ecma-international.org/ecma-262/6.0/#sec-modules
 [1]: https://babeljs.io/